pq-code-package/tsc/meetings/2024-12-05/minutes.md

 #### Open TSC issues

-* [#113](https://github.com/pq-code-package/tsc/issues/113) (OpenSSL SLA) - contributors need to sign OpenSSL CLA.
-OpenSSL may then be able to use any of our implementations.
-General consensus this is ok, and we should aim to do it for all subprojects, including new ones from the beginning.
+* [#113](https://github.com/pq-code-package/tsc/issues/113) (OpenSSL CLA) - contributors need to sign OpenSSL CLA.
+OpenSSL may then be able to use any of our implementations. needs further discussion.
 We should document our policy and procedures (action).
 * [#4](https://github.com/pq-code-package/tsc/issues/4) (API Changes) - as above, email being drafted by Matthias for NIST.

 ### Any other business